On this page

 Our relationship with the Czech Republic

-We have a friendly relationship with the Czech Republic and 2013 marked the 20th anniversary of diplomatic relations.
+We have a friendly relationship with the Czech Republic.
+2023 marked the 30th anniversary of diplomatic relations.

 The Czech Republic and New Zealand enjoy a strong record of cooperation in multilateral areas.
 As small countries, we each work through international bodies to ensure our voices are heard.
 The Czech Republic and New Zealand served together on the United Nations Security Council in 1993-94.